July 28th, 2026

 "Do the best you can until you know better.
 Then when you know better, do better."

-As we celebrate the Buffalo Soldiers Day, we do better – we honor, we remember, and we strive to create a world where their sacrifices are never forgotten.
+As we celebrate Buffalo Soldiers Day, we strive to do better.
+We honor, we remember, and we endeavor to create a world where their sacrifices are never forgotten, their stories never fade, and their legacy remains a beacon for all who seek courage in the annals of history.

 Timeline